Fabber12/water-graphene/README.md

 ## Thermal Boundary Resistance (TBR)

-This section explains how to set up LAMMPS runs that yield the raw quantities required to determine the Kapitza resistance at the graphene–water interface.
+This section explains how to set up LAMMPS runs that yield the raw quantities required to determine the Kapitza resistance at the water-graphene oxide interface.

 ### Overview